olegantonyan/mpz/README.md

 - `playback_log_size` in `global.yml` - max size of playback log, default is 100;
 - `columns_config` in `global.yml` - configure columns in playlist section, more on this below;

+If you messed up any of the config opions you can remove it completly (or even remove the whole file) and it will reset to default.

 #### Columns config

 You can change th default columns in the playlist view via `columns_config` option in `global.yml` file.